carlescliment/calendar-bundle/README.md

 [![Build Status](https://travis-ci.org/carlescliment/calendar-bundle.png)](https://travis-ci.org/carlescliment/calendar-bundle)

-This is a bundle that handles events in the calendar.
-It provides four different default views; agenda, by day, by week and by month.
-You can also use this bundle as a simple calendar API.
+The CalendarBundle gives you a built-in calendar for managing events without relying on third-parties like Google.
+It comes with four different default views; agenda, by day, by week and by month.
+If you need greater customizations, you can use the bundle as a simple calendar API and build your own logic on it.

 Have a look at the [demo site](http://www.bonniechef.com/calendar).